 For use in your coverage, here are some graphics that represent our three core business areas.
 Click on each image to view the larger version available for download.
 A quick overview of the core business area is also available.

-OneCare’s statewide care model is rooted in the belief that community-based health prevention and primary care are the foundation of Vermont’s health care system.
-The model works across the spectrum of health: integrating environmental, physical, mental, and social services.
-This is the basis for a robust care model that supports Vermonters in every phase of health.
+OneCare’s network performance management is rooted in the belief that community-based health prevention and primary care are the foundation of Vermont’s health care system.
+The model works across the spectrum of health: integrating environmental, physical, mental, and social services while leveraging data and analytics and advanced payment models to deliver value to Vermonters.

 OneCare measures health care cost, quality, and utilization to help providers who participate in OneCare identify which Vermonters may need outreach and which areas of care delivery to improve.
 These providers can see this data provided by OneCare and use it to implement strategies to improve the health of the Vermonters in their care.